MusicViking/MusicViking.github.io/index.md

 <div>
     <h2 style="font-size: 12px">CAREER OBJECTIVE</h2>
     <p style="font-size: 11px">
-        As a budding computer science engineer proficient in Python, Java, and databases, my career objective is to leverage my technical skills and experience in a dynamic and innovative team that values problem-solving, collaboration, and effective communication.
-With a long-term view, I aim to contribute to the growth of the organization by utilizing my expertise in software development, database management, and systems integration.
+        My career objective as a future computer science engineer proficient in Python, Java, and DBMS is to join an innovative team that values collaboration, effective communication, and problem-solving.
+In the long term, I aim to utilize my expertise in software development, database management, and systems integration to contribute to the growth of the organization.
     </p>
 </div>